Yaguajay, Cuba: The Battle of Yaguajay

-Alfredo Abon Lee was outnumbered 2 to 1 with no reinforcements and no water, no electricity, no food whatsoever and Cienfuego's men used all available tools at their disposal to convince Captain Lee to surrender, including psychological warfare.

 Aftermath of the battle

 The surrender of the garrison was a major blow to the defenders of the provincial capital of Santa Clara.
 The next day, the combined forces of Cienfuegos, Guevara, and local revolutionaries under William Alexander Morgan captured Santa Clara in a fight of vast confusion.
 News of the loss of Santa Clara and other losses elsewhere panicked Batista and he fled Cuba the next day.

 Demographics

-In 2004, the municipality of Yaguajay had a population of 58,938.
+In 2022, the municipality of Yaguajay had a population of 53,375.
 With a total area of 1032 km2, it has a population density of 52 /km2.

+Climate

+Yaguajay has a tropical savanna climate (Köppen: Aw).